uecker/mri_test/ismrm2021/neural_networks/bart_neural_networks.md

 <!-- #region id="nCaXweMvO2ea" -->
 ## 1.4 Apply the MNIST Network

 Finally, we can apply the network to predict labels using the `--apply` option.
-The one-hot encoded output is converted to integer encoded output by taking the entry with the maximum probability.
 <!-- #endregion -->

 ```bash id="PXf9xKG4O2eb"